andreaspts/DRL_Navigation_Project/report.md

 - Fully connected layer - input: 16 output: 8
 - Fully connected layer - input: 8 output: 4 (action size)

+### Specification of parameters used in the Deep Q-Learning algorithm
 We speficy the parameters used in the Deep Q-Learning algorithm (as in the dqn-function of the Navigation_solution.ipynb notebook):

 - We set the number of episodes n_episodes to 3000.
 The number of episodes needed to solve the environment and reach a score of 13.0 is expected to be smaller.